An old film projector is heard running in the background. The image fades to show the cover of a copy of Red Riding Hood

 .
 A small woodpecker flies up, notices the magazine cover, and asks her if she is going somewhere.
 Red says she isn't as the world is too dangerous for her, and in frustration, she throws the magazine away.
 It lands on the windshield of a passing car, startling the driver, who promptly loses control and drives straight into a tree (we hear, but don't see the actual crash, as the scene cuts back to Red seconds beforehand).
 Red flinches upon hearing the crash, but relaxes when the driver yells that he's okay.
 She continues musing, telling the woodpecker that if she had a bird's wings she would fly past the nearest snowcapped peak, but she can't, as she is still just a kid in Granny's eyes.

-Fortunately, the recipe book has not been taken, as it's locked up in a vault concealed behind a portrait of Red's grandfather.
+Fortunately, the recipe book has not been taken, as it's locked up in a vault concealed behind a portrait of what we presume to be Red's grandfather.
 Realizing that the vandal is going to try again, Red takes no chances.
 Despite Granny telling her to leave the book where it is, she removes it from the safe, loads it into her basket (concealing it under a tray in case she runs into trouble during the journey), puts the basket back in her bike, and rides away from the store.

 A short time later, Red is seen riding up the cable car with Boingo.
-She is the sole passenger on board.
-As Red leans against the doors and looks down, she converses with Boingo, who says that running the tram isn't as bad as he thought it was, since it allows him to watch the forests below without worrying about the vicious animals that live there, considering how cute and fuzzy he is.
+She is his sole passenger on board.
+As Red leans against the doors and looks down, she converses with Boingo, who says that running the tram isn't as bad as he thought it was, since it allows him to admire the forests below without worrying about the vicious animals that live there, considering how cute and fuzzy he is.
 Red is deeply worried - she confides to Boingo that she's been thinking about what he said about the Muffin Man, and she is concerned that the bandit has an evil plan to shut down every sweet shop dealer in the forest if they aren't careful.

 As if on cue, the moment Red says that, the doors fly open and she flails around, trying to keep her balance.
 After five seconds, she slips and falls out, grabbing her basket as she goes.
-Boingo appears to try to grab for Red's basket, and he glares down at her as she plummets towards the ground.
+Boingo appears to try to grab for Red's basket, and he glares down at her as she plummets to earth.
 Red then hits a canopy of dense trees, and strikes several branches that serve to break her fall.
 She slides off the last one and comes to rest on her back.
 A second later, her basket, which has survived the fall, lands alongside her.
 Groaning in pain, Red slowly stands up, but is spooked when she picks up her basket and finds a three-toed footprint underneath it.
 Then she sees a pair of hungry eyes staring at her from inside some bushes, and she is visibly frightened.
 Suddenly, a squirrel wearing a small fedora hat lands a few feet away and a flash bulb in his mouth goes off, momentarily blinding Red.

 Red turns and finds herself facing the Wolf, who is wearing an athletic hoodie, and gives a friendly greeting.
 He makes a comment about the fall Red has just made and suggests that she write a letter to the safety board.
 Red is somewhat nervous, rattled by the fall.
 The Wolf asks her about where she is going, and Red says that she is going to Granny's house.
 The Wolf gets a generic idea on what's in her basket, but can't quite put his finger on a proper way to describe Granny's goodies.
 He questions her if she makes a lot of deliveries to Granny, and Red starts to get annoyed with his intrusion of her privacy, pointing out that he asks a lot of questions.
 She refuses to let the Wolf search her basket, but he suddenly emits a fierce roar in her face.
 Red screams and runs away, fearing for her life.